When medications stop working — recognizing the need for a change

 How Medication Failure Looks

-True medication failure is when the medication stopped doing what it was supposed to do.
+Medication failure means the drug is no longer controlling the condition it was prescribed for, even though your parent is taking it correctly.
 Your parent's blood pressure is high again despite taking blood pressure medication daily.
 Your parent's depression has returned even though an antidepressant used to help.
 Your parent's pain is uncontrolled despite their pain medication.
 The medication was working.
 Now it's not.
 The failure is the medication, not your parent's adherence.

 This is different from medication side effects.
 Side effects might be intolerable, but the medication is still doing its job.
 Your parent's blood pressure is controlled, but the medication makes them dizzy and weak.
 The medication works, but the side effects are unacceptable.